(586) 277-1069

 Birmingham covers roughly 4.7 square miles and contains some of the oldest housing stock in southern Oakland County, with significant pre-1940 inventory.
 The Quarton Lake area west of Woodward holds large Tudor, Colonial Revival, and Cape Cod homes from the 1920s-1930s with plaster-and-lath walls, original oak floors, and stone or brick veneer exteriors.
 The downtown core and Holy Name district east of Old Woodward feature dense early-twentieth-century bungalows and four-squares on narrow lots, many with stone foundations and sub-grade basements vulnerable to lateral seepage.
 Poppleton Park and Pembroke Park north of Maple include 1930s-1950s brick colonials with original built-ins, crown molding, and quarter-sawn oak trim that requires careful in-place drying.
 The Rail District and Triangle District east of Adams have seen substantial teardown-rebuild activity, mixing newer construction with surviving 1920s housing.

 The August 11, 2014 flood caused severe basement losses throughout Birmingham, with Quarton Lake and Poppleton Park homes seeing combined surface-water intrusion through window wells and sanitary backups through floor drains.
-Category 3 conditions in finished basements with original quarter-sawn oak built-ins, custom millwork, and plaster ceilings required extensive controlled demolition under IICRC S500 to preserve salvageable materials.
+Category 3 conditions in finished basements with original quarter-sawn oak built-ins, custom millwork, and plaster ceilings required extensive controlled demolition under industry-standard practice to preserve salvageable materials.
 The June 2021 flooding repeated the pattern, with the older stone-foundation homes in the downtown core particularly affected by lateral seepage.
 The December 2013 ice storm produced extended DTE outages, frozen-pipe ruptures in pre-war homes with original copper supply lines running through unconditioned attic spaces, and significant ceiling-system losses to plaster.
 The April 15, 2026 windstorm caused mature-tree falls onto slate, tile, and architectural-shingle roofs across the city, with custom millwork and hardwood floors below requiring careful drying and refinishing.

 Birmingham insureds skew heavily toward high-value-home carriers including Chubb, Cincinnati Insurance, AIG Private Client, and PURE on properties in the Quarton Lake and Poppleton Park areas, alongside Auto-Owners and State Farm on mid-market homes.
-HO-5 forms with guaranteed-replacement-cost or extended-replacement-cost provisions are common given construction costs in the 1920s-1930s housing stock, where lath-and-plaster walls, custom millwork, and quarter-sawn oak floors significantly increase per-square-foot rebuild figures.
+HO-5 forms with extended-replacement-cost provisions are common given construction costs in the 1920s-1930s housing stock, where lath-and-plaster walls, custom millwork, and quarter-sawn oak floors significantly increase per-square-foot rebuild figures.
 Scheduled personal property endorsements covering art, antiques, and silver are frequent.
 Xactimate remains the estimating standard, with HVH carriers occasionally requesting line-item detail on millwork replication, plaster-system restoration, and historic-grade refinishing.

 Prime Restoration is a licensed Michigan restoration contractor.
 We document project scope in Xactimate so homeowners have clear line-item paperwork to submit to their carrier.